Golds79/react-website-anime/README.md

 In order to insert images in a page, i had to import them beforehand.
 Give them a name and add them to the src.

 In the StudioGhibli.test i used getByRol indicating 'tab', because with 'main' it gave errors.
 Both in this test and in RecommendedAnime.test to make the routing work i had to use "MemoryRouter", which saves the history of its "URL" in memory (it does not read or write in the address bar).

+**IMPORTANT**: If two APIs are used, keep in mind that if the URL of both is based on their ID, the destination directory must be different, otherwise they may conflict.

 ## How to clone